 - Companion animal veterinarians treat pets and generally work in private clinics.

 - Equine veterinarians work with horses.
-About 6 percent of private practice veterinarians treat horses.

 - Food animal veterinarians work with farm animals such as pigs, cattle, and sheep.

 - Food safety and inspection veterinarians inspect livestock and animal products and enforce government food safety regulations.

 - Research veterinarians work in laboratories, conducting clinical research on human and animal health problems.

 - Diagnose and treat animals